-About a quarter of American adults (24%) say they haven’t read a book in whole or in part in the past year, whether in print, electronic or audio form.
-Who are these non-book readers?
+Roughly a quarter of U.S. adults (27%) say they haven’t read a book in whole or in part in the past year, whether in print, electronic or audio form, according to a Pew Research Center survey conducted Jan.
+8 to Feb.
+7. Who are these non-book readers?

 Several demographic traits correlate with non-book reading, Pew Research Center surveys have found.
-For instance, adults with a high school degree or less are about five times as likely as college graduates (37% vs. 7%) to report not reading books in any format in the past year.
-Adults with lower levels of educational attainment are also among the least likely to own smartphones, even as e-book reading on these devices has increased substantially since 2011.
+For instance, adults with a high school diploma or less are far more likely than those with a bachelor’s or advanced degree to report not reading books in any format in the 12 months before the survey (44% vs. 8%).
+Adults with lower levels of educational attainment are also among the least likely to own smartphones, a device that saw a substantial increase in usage for reading e-books from 2011 to 2016.
 (College-educated adults are more likely to own these devices and use them to read e-books.)

-Adults with annual household incomes of $30,000 or less are about three times as likely as the most affluent adults to be non-book readers (36% vs. 13%).
-Hispanic adults are about twice as likely as whites (38% vs. 20%) to report not having read a book in the past 12 months.
-But there are differences between Hispanics born inside and outside the U.S.: Roughly half (51%) of foreign-born Hispanics report not having read a book, compared with 22% of Hispanics born in the U.S.
+Adults whose annual household income is $30,000 or less are more likely than those living in households earning $75,000 or more a year to be non-book readers (36% vs. 14%).
+Hispanic (40%) and black (33%) adults are more likely than whites (22%) to report not having read a book in the past 12 months.
+But there are differences between Hispanics born inside and outside the United States: 56% of foreign-born Hispanics report not having read a book, compared with 27% of Hispanics born in the U.S.

 The same demographic traits that characterize non-book readers also often apply to those who have never been to a library.
 In a 2016 survey, we found that Hispanics, older adults, those living in households earning less than $30,000 and those who have a high school diploma or did not graduate from high school are the most likely to report they have never been to a public library.

-Note: This is an update of a post originally published on Nov.
+Note: See full topline results and methodology here.
+This is an update of a post originally published Nov.
 23, 2016.